Want to experience something unique and interesting while in Damnoen Saduak Floating Market?

 One of the top choices you can get are fresh grilled prawns.

-There’s more to this floating market than its delicious seafood.
+But, there’s more to this floating market than its delicious seafood.

 Make sure to try the appetizing Tom Yum Kung and Pad Thai.